haodeng/techy-notes/docker/docker_compose.md

     # stop
     docker-compose stop

+    # Down
+    docker compose -d fiename.yml down  # stop and remove the container.
+Stop only stops the running instance

     # remove containers, Pass --volumes to also remove the data volume used by containers
     docker-compose down --volumes

+    # new version of compose
+    docker compose .... ....